bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/carmine_interview.md

 >
 > BIOMETRIC CONFIDENCE INDEX: 91.4%
 >
-> [CARMINE:] "I won't argue with you.
+> [CARMINE:] 'I won't argue with you.
 Why would I deny it?
-The mission was, and always has been, rooted in the noblest of causes."
+The mission was, and always has been,
+> rooted in the noblest of causes.'
 >
 > Voice pitch stabilised.
 Heart rate steady.
 >
 > JAW TENSION: low-grade.
 Stress load contained.
 >
-> "It was a mess, sure.
-But what they were doing to the youth of Novosovia, the way they were carving them up like a roast dinner.
+> 'It was a mess, sure.
+But what they were doing to the youth of Novosovia, the way they were carving them up like a
+> roast dinner.
 It didn't sit right with me.
 Not one bit.
 And if not me, who would've stopped it?
-The Sovian dogs didn't care a lick, that's for sure."
+The Sovian dogs
+> didn't care a lick, that's for sure.'
 >
 > Thermal pulse: left temple glow.
 Regret signature (faint).
 Fingertips brush chromeskin desk edge Light tremor.
 >
-> [CARMINE:] "Medea,-
+> [CARMINE:] 'Medea,-
--that was her alias, bless her.
-When she went in there, well, let's just say, things weren't as black and white as you'd think."
+> -that was her alias, bless her.
+When she went in there, well, let's just say,
+> things weren't as black and white as you'd think.'
 >
 > Micro-expression: brow soften.
 >
 > Eye focus drift: upper left quadrant.
 Recall loop pattern.
 >
-> [CARMINE:] "Dallus, Strassman, let me tell you, those men aren't the demons you make them out to be.
-They were guilty only of dreaming."
+> [CARMINE:] 'Dallus, Strassman, let me tell you, those men aren't the demons you make them out to be.
+They were
+> guilty only of dreaming.'
 >
 > Emotion suppressor: stable.
 Pulse sync drop: -2.1 bpm
 >
-> [CARMINE:] "Skys.
+> [CARMINE:] 'Skys.
 Yeah, he was a piece of work alright.
-A walking weapon."
+A walking weapon.'
 >
 > Jaw click registered.
 >
 > Auditory gain increase: threat modulation.
 >
-> [CARMINE:] "That's why we neutralised him.
+> [CARMINE:] 'That's why we neutralised him.
 And yeah, we gave the victims, including the scientists, a second chance.
-Who doesn't deserve a second chance?"
+> Who doesn't deserve a second chance?'
 >
 > Back lean detected.
 Spine shift.
 Defensive posture relaxed.
 >
-> [CARMINE:] "And can you really say I made the wrong choice?"
+> [CARMINE:] 'And can you really say I made the wrong choice?'
 >
 > Gesture: palm-out sweep.
 >
 > Smartglass reflection: warps around hand.
 >
-> [CARMINE:] “Look how much good those scientists have done for our planet.
-Strassman's breakthroughs in neural research, the advancements in medical technology...
+> [CARMINE:] 'Look how much good those scientists have done for our planet.
+Strassman's breakthroughs in
+> neural research, the advancements in medical technology...
 They've changed everything.
-And Dallus, God rest his soul, was a genius.
-His work saved countless lives.”
+And Dallus, God
+> rest his soul, was a genius.
+His work saved countless lives.'
 >
 > Speech cadence: controlled.
 Vocal tremor index low.
 Biometric read: 87% sincerity (match drifted 2%).
 >
-> [JOURNALIST:] "That's a really beautiful story, Victor.
-You might even have convinced me."
+> [JOURNALIST:] 'That's a really beautiful story, Victor.
+You might even have convinced me.'
 >
 > Eyebrow raise: high cynicism load.
 Voice: sarcastic, drawn-out.
 >
-> [JOURNALIST:] "If it wasn't for D.U.5.T."
+> [JOURNALIST:] 'If it wasn't for D.U.S.T.'
 >
 > Keyword trigger: PROJECT_D.U.S.T.
 >